Claude Demers

 Claude Demers (born March 10, 1962) is a Canadian filmmaker from Montreal, Quebec.
 He is most noted for his series of documentary films that were indirectly inspired by, or directly about, his experiences as an adoptee.

-The birth son of an Italian Canadian father and a québécois mother, he was placed for adoption in infancy.
+The birth son of an Italian Canadian father and a québécois mother, he was placed for adoption in infancy.This biographical element is the main source of inspiration for much of his cinema.

+In addition to directing his films, he is also the screenwriter.

 He directed a number of short films before releasing his feature debut, The Invention of Love (L'Invention de l'amour), in 2000.
 He began his foray into documentary films inspired by his birth heritage in 2006 with Barbers: A Men's Story (Barbiers, Une histoire d'hommes), a film about the culture of Italian Canadian barbers in Montreal; he followed up in 2009 with Ladies in Blue (Les dames en bleu), a film about women of his birth mother's generation who idolized pop chansonnier Michel Louvain.

 Where I'm From (D'ou je viens), released in 2014, began a series of much more personal films that more directly confronted his own experiences as an adoptee.
 This series continued in 2019 with A Woman, My Mother (Une femme, ma mère), which addressed some of the unanswered questions he still had about his birth mother's life, and in 2024 with Diary of a Father (Journal d'un père), which addressed the impact of both his birth and adoptive fathers on his own sense of fatherhood as parent to a daughter he cannot see as often as he would like, as she lives in another country with her mother.